pachyderm/pachyderm/doc/docs/how-tos/err_cmd.md

 the `cmd` field against your datums.
 1. If a datum is processed without errors, Pachyderm marks it as `processed`.
-1. If a datum fails, Pachyderm marks it as *skipped* and executes your error code (`err_cmd`) on that datum.
+1. If a datum fails, Pachyderm marks executes your error code (`err_cmd`) on that datum.
 1. If the code in `err_cmd` successfully runs on the *skipped* datum, Pachyderm marks the skipped datum as `recovered` and marks the job as